-FOR INFORMATION I. SUBJECT Findings and Recommendations of the Permitted Interaction Group Established at the April 3, 2024, At-Large Board Meeting, Pursuant to Section 92-2.5(b), Hawaii Revised Statutes, for the Purpose of: - i.
+FOR INFORMATION I. SUBJECT Findings and Recommendations of the Permitted Interaction Group Established at the March 5, 2025, At-Large Board Meeting, Pursuant to Section 92-2.5(b)(1), Hawaii Revised Statutes, for the Purpose of: - i.
 Conducting the Executive Director's Annual Performance Review, and - ii.
-Establishing the Executive Director's new 1- 3-, and 5-year goals and accordingly amend the Agency's Strategic Plan adopted by the Authority at the September 6, 2023 General Authority Meeting.
+Establishing the Executive Director's new 1- 3-, and 5-year goals and accordingly amend the Agency's Strategic Plan adopted by the Authority at the June 5, 2024 General Authority Meeting.
 II.
-BACKGROUND In April 2024, the Authority established the Permitted Interaction Group ("PIG") for the purpose of: - i.
+BACKGROUND In March 2025, the Authority established the Permitted Interaction Group ("PIG") for the purpose of: - i.
 Conducting the Executive Director's Annual Performance Review, and - ii.
-Establishing the Executive Director's new 1-, 3-, and 5-year goals and accordingly amend the Agency's Strategic Plan adopted by the Authority at the September 6, 2023 General Authority Meeting.
-The PIG met on April 10, 2024.
+Establishing the Executive Director's new 1-, 3-, and 5-year goals and accordingly amend the Agency's Strategic Plan adopted by the Authority at the June 5, 2024 General Authority Meeting.
+The PIG met on April 9, 2025.

 III.
-DISCUSSION Strategic Plan The PIG met to review the 2024 goals and priorities as set out in the September 2023 Strategic Plan, and identified the goals that were met and goals that were not met and needed to be included as 2025 goals.
-Considering the funding by the Legislature of various transit-oriented development projects, the PIG members suggested incorporating the transit-oriented development projects as one-year goals because those funds need to be encumbered by June 2024.
+DISCUSSION Strategic Plan The PIG met to review the 2025 goals and priorities as set out in the June 2024 Strategic Plan, and identified the goals that were met and goals that were not met and needed to be included as 2026 goals.
 The priority level of "High, Medium, or Low", is generally based on the alignment of the goal with the vision for the agency, the urgency of the goal, or both.
-The PIG members also suggested incorporating, as goals, the projects that are currently funded in the State Budget, subject to the State Budget being finalized by the conference committee and signed into law by the Governor.
-The HCDA Strategic Plan (rev. June 5, 2024) shows the Agency's and Executive Director's 1-, 3-, and 5-year goals for the year 2025, which is attached hereto as Exhibit "A." This Strategic Plan will be revised accordingly for presentation and adoption by the Authority along with the recommendations of the PIG on the Executive Director's annual performance review at the next Authority meeting.
+The PIG members suggested incorporating, as goals, the projects that are currently funded in the State Budget, subject to the State Budget being finalized by the conference committee and signed into law by the Governor.
+The HCDA Strategic Plan (rev. June 4, 2025) shows the Agency's and Executive Director's 1-, 3-, and 5-year goals for the year 2026, which is attached hereto as Exhibit "A." This Strategic Plan will be revised accordingly for presentation and adoption by the Authority along with the recommendations of the PIG on the Executive Director's annual performance review at the next Authority meeting.
 Executive Director Annual Performance Review and Proposed Compensation Adjustment To be discussed in executive session.
-The Authority may convene in executive session pursuant to HRS $\S$ 92-5 (a)(2) to consider the hire, evaluation, dismissal, or discipline of an officer or employee or of charge brought against the officer or employee, where consideration of matters affecting privacy will be involved; provided that if the individual concerned requests an open meeting, an open meeting shall be held.
-Prepared and Reviewed By: Craig K. Nakamoto, Executive Director: Approved By:
+The Authority may convene in executive session pursuant to HRS \S 92-5 (a)(2) to consider the hire, evaluation, dismissal, or discipline of an officer or employee or of charge brought against the officer or employee, where consideration of matters affecting privacy will be involved; provided that if the individual concerned requests an open meeting, an open meeting shall be held.
+Prepared By: Garet Sasaki, Chief Financial Office r: Buch Sarch On to 14 Abrillians In Reviewed By: Craig K. Nakamoto, Executive Director: Craig K. Nakamoto Approved By:

-Chair Chason Ishii

-Vice Chair Serling Higa
+Chair Sterling Higa Sterling High

 Member Kevin Sakoda

+Member Gerald Gordner

-Member David Rae
+Member Gerald Gordner

 Member Jo-Ann Leong

-Member Jo-Ann Leong
+Member Glenn Yamasaki

-Exhibit "A": HCDA Strategic Plan (rev. June 5, 2024)
+Exhibit "A": HCDA Strategic Plan (rev. June 4, 2025)